cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 As both Proof of Stake and blockchain use cases have matured, this design has aged poorly and should no longer be considered a good baseline Proof of Stake issuance.
 In the world of application specific blockchains, there cannot be a one size fits all blockchain but the Cosmos SDK does endeavour to provide a good baseline implementation and one that is suitable for the Cosmos Hub.

-The most important deficency of the legacy staking design is that it composes poorly with on chain protocols for trading, lending, derivatives that are referred to collectively as DeFi.
+The most important deficiency of the legacy staking design is that it composes poorly with on chain protocols for trading, lending, derivatives that are referred to collectively as DeFi.
 The legacy staking implementation starves these applications of liquidity by increasing the risk free rate adaptively.
 It basically makes DeFi and staking security somewhat incompatible.

 The Osmosis team has adopted the idea of Superfluid and Interfluid staking where assets that are participating in DeFi appliactions can also be used in proof of stake.
 This requires tight integration with an enshrined set of DeFi applications and thus is unsuitable for the Cosmos SDK.